henryjfry/kodi-xtream-vod-addon/README.md

 ---

 ## Installation Instructions
+### 2.5 Onwards
+1. **Install the Addon**
+   - Download the latest addon ZIP from the [Releases](https://github.com/Boc86/kodi-xtream-vod-addon/releases) page.
+   - In Kodi, enable installation from unknown sources.
+   - Go to **Add-ons > Install from zip file** and select the downloaded ZIP.
+2. **Configure the Addon**
+   - Open the addon configuration and set your directories, IPTV credentials, and TMDb API Key.
+3. **Add Sources to Kodi Library**
+   - Add your Movies and TV Shows directories as sources in Kodi and scan them into your library.

+### Pre 2.5
 1. **Install Python Requirements**
    - Download the [requirements.txt](https://github.com/Boc86/kodi-xtream-vod-addon/blob/main/requirements.txt) file.
    - Open a terminal in the folder where you downloaded `requirements.txt` and run: